etn-ccis/blui-angular-component-library/docs/ListItemTag.md

 # List Item Tag

-The `<pxb-list-item-tag>` is a text item with a colored background and rounded corners that is used to tag lists.
+The `<blui-list-item-tag>` is a text item with a colored background and rounded corners that is used to tag lists.

 <img width="100%" alt="Info List Items in a variety of styles" src="./images/listItemTag.png">